Honolulu Pedestrian Accident Attorney

 - Medical expenses are any medical bills incurred as a result of the injury.
 These can include current and ongoing treatment expenses, medication, physical therapy, and any other documented medical bills.

 - Lost wages are awarded for any missed employment time due to the injury.
 Lost wages can be as a result of injury or treatment for the injury.
 In some cases, the plaintiff’s ability to work in the future may be affected, in which case he or she will receive compensation for future lost wages.

 - Pain and Suffering is designed to compensate victims for any emotional or physical distress incurred as a result of the accident.
 This figure is calculated based on a “pain multiplier” – a number between 1.5 and 5.
 The total amount of economic damage is multiplied by this number to determine total pain and suffering costs to be awarded.

 - Wrongful death claims may be filed by family members who have lost a loved one in an accident.
 In all states, spouses and parents are allowed to file wrongful death suits.
 In some states, children, siblings, and distant relatives may claim wrongful death.

 - Loss of companionship provides compensation to claimants who have lost the ability to have a relationship, be it intimate or emotional, with the victim because of the accident.

 - Punitive damages are intended to financially “punish” the defendant in cases of gross negligence.
 Hawai’i allows for punitive damages, but there is a cap on the compensation amount based on the severity of injury.

 If you have been injured in a pedestrian accident, contact Attorney Dennis W. Potts today at (808) 537-4575.
 Based in the heart of Honolulu, HI, he has over 40 years of trial experience in personal injury cases.
-He will represent your case effectively to get you the compensation you deserve.
+The Law Office of Dennis W. Potts will represent your case effectively to get you the compensation you deserve.